 - People with asthma and other lung conditions should avoid exercising outdoors when air quality readings are poor.

 Are you part of a community-based organization looking to monitor air, water, soil, or other environmental parameters in your area?
-Get in touch to learn more about how Temboo can help empower your community to take action, collect the data you need, and help build a more sustainable world for everyone.
+Get in touch to learn more about how Temboo can help empower your community to take action, collect the environmental sensor data you need, and help build a more sustainable world for everyone.